-We understand the feeling — you are ready to help the new parents in your life, but your plans of cleaning for them and taking shifts with the babies are gone in the face of self-isolation and shelter-in-place.
-But the good news is that there is plenty you can do to make those first few weeks and months so much easier for your friends and family from a distance.
+We understand the feeling — you are ready to help the new parents in your life, but your plans of cleaning for them and taking shifts with the babies are gone in the face of quarantines and social distancing.
+But the good news is that there is plenty you can do to make those first few weeks and months so much easier for your friends and family even from a distance.

 Before the Baby Arrives

 The last few weeks can feel like the slowest mad dash to the finish line, but now more than ever, there’s so much for expectant parents to do.
 Help them by getting them organized and stocked with what they need.

 - Help with checklists: Help create a checklist of everything the parents will need, not just for the nursery, but for themselves and their home.
 Getting set up for virtual doctors’ appointments for the mother and baby will be a top priority.

 - Gather recovery items ahead of time: Bodily’s Care for Birth Box has everything a new parent will need after birth.
 If there is a scheduled C-section, the C-Kit has everything they’ll need to recover.
 Not only is it reassuring to know everything is at home waiting for you, but new parents will want to stay out of pharmacies and stores to stay healthy.

 - Help them plan their breastfeeding needs: Bodily’s Insider Bra is ideal and made for the first few months, and was developed with a lactation consultant (IBCLC) to help avoid clogged ducts, mastitis and other issues.
 They probably want a few pieces of clothing that are nursing friendly like the collection we’ve curated in the Bodily Select.
 Shipping is taking considerably longer than normal so ordering a pump and parts in advance is a good idea.
 Our founder swears by the LaVie Lactation Massager and Lactation Massage Roller along with Legendairy Milk Organic Sunflower Lecithin to avoid clogged ducts and mastitis.